JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 1234
 ```

-The default type for an integer literal depends on version of julia, 32-bit or 64-bit:
+The default type for an integer literal depends on the version of julia, 32-bit or 64-bit:

 ```julia-repl
 # 32-bit julia: